-Mr. Shin distinguished himself early in many competitions including the Metropolitan Opera National Council Auditions (National Finalist), Loren Zachary, Licia Albanese Puccini Foundation Competition, Caruso-Altamura International Competition, Maria Anderson Competition, Giargiari Competition (1st & Audience Favorite).
+Dongwon distinguished himself early in many competitions including the Metropolitan Opera National Council Auditions (National Finalist), Loren Zachary, Licia Albanese Puccini Foundation Competition, Caruso-Altamura International Competition, Maria Anderson Competition, Giargiari Competition (First Prize and Audience Favorite).
 A 2005 graduate of the Academy of Vocal Arts in Philadelphia, he sang the title role in Puccini’s Edgar and Gennaro in Lucrezia Borgia.
-Before attending AVA, he received a BM in Music from Seoul National University and attended Indiana U.
+Before attending AVA, he received a Bachelor of Music Degree from Seoul National University and subsequently attended Indiana University.

 In May of this year, Dongwon returned to the U.S. for Radames in Knoxville Opera’s new production of Aida. (“Shin possesses a vocal instrument of surprising power…mastering contrasts with ease and with a reasonably attractive clarity; his opening aria ‘Celeste Aida’ was nicely handled despite its difficulty, while his Act IV tomb scene with Aida was a careful study in vocal control.” – Knoxville Arts, 05/06/2018) Last year, he appeared as a special guest artist at Carnegie Hall in the Giuseppe Giacomini Opera Gala, singing selections from Trovatore and Aida, which were two roles that M° Giacomini sang with distinction.
 Coming up for Dongwon are performances of Cavaradossi, and he will continue his active concert and recital schedule in Seoul and throughout Korea.
 New roles coming up include Don Jose in Carmen and Rodrigue in Le Cid.